ACLU files suit against Northwest Public Schools

-Northwest Public Schools and its superintendent, Jeff Edwards, are facing a lawsuit stemming from an LGTBQ-driven decision to end the high school’s student newspaper, the Saga.
+Northwest Public Schools and Superintendent Jeff Edwards face a lawsuit stemming from an LGTBQ-driven decision to end the high school’s student newspaper, the Saga.

-Former Northwest student Marcus Pennell and the Nebraska High School Press Association are plaintiffs in the suit, which the American Civil Liberties Union of Nebraska filed in federal district court Friday morning.
+Former Northwest student Marcus Pennell and the Nebraska High School Press Association are plaintiffs in the suit, which the American Civil Liberties Union of Nebraska filed Friday morning in federal district court.

 According to a statement by ACLU of Nebraska, “The lawsuit argues that school officials’ decision to shutter the newspaper violated plaintiffs’ First Amendment free speech rights on three counts: their right to be free of viewpoint discrimination, their right to be free of retaliation and their right to receive information.”